LuciusVH/Goatflix/README.md

 - The "goat videocall" concept comes from my best friend, living in the French countryside in a small farm place.
 She owns some toy goats and had this idea of videocalls, to generate more incomes during this pandemic time.
 She needed a website to develop an online presence & this matched with my MSP#1 requirements.
 Please read the disclaimer following.
 - The footer social links structure & hover effect are taken from Code Institute's Resume Mini Project, then slightly personalized.
 - The polaroid design is from [Return-true](https://return-true.com/creating-a-polaroid-effect-with-css/).
+- The Table of Content's link hover effect is taken from [CSS-Portal](https://www.cssportal.com/blog/css-animated-underline-links/) then customized.
+- The info about Pan comes from [Wikipedia](https://en.wikipedia.org/wiki/Pan_%28god%29) & [GreekMythology](https://www.greekmythology.com/Other_Gods/Pan/pan.html).